simonesestito/foody/README.md

 Since it also requires a database, you can run the ```docker-compose.yml``` configuration file to run this app in Docker Compose and it'll work out of the box.

-You can edit the project, and rebuild it using the associated Dockerfile, which bundles the Flutter Web app and the Typescript rest API all in a single Docker image.
+You can edit the project, and rebuild it using the associated ```Dockerfile```, which bundles the Flutter Web app and the Typescript rest API all in a single Docker image.

 ## License